2021–22 European windstorm season: Storm Arwen

 Storm Arwen was named by the Met Office on 25 November 2021.
 Red warnings for wind were issued for north-eastern parts of the UK, as well as extensive amber and yellow warnings for much of Scotland, Northern Ireland, Wales and most of England.
 Dangerous waves were also forecasted causing disruption to ferry services.
 At 17:00 UTC on 26 November, Network Rail closed the rail lines north of Berwick-upon-Tweed and LNER stopped running trains north of Newcastle.
 More than 120 lorries were stuck in heavy snow on the M62 in Greater Manchester, with the motorway shut by police while ploughs and gritters led the rescue effort.
 The storm closed the entire Tyne and Wear Metro network which said in statement "this is the worst winter storm to hit metro in 41 years of operations".

 Dozens of crashes were reported by police agencies across the UK, many roads were closed due to fallen trees, snow or ice, and more than 130,000 homes were without power on a cold night in the north.

 A man in the Northern Irish town of Antrim died when a falling tree hit his car.
 Another man was hit and killed by a falling tree in Cumbria and a third man died after his pick-up truck was struck by a falling tree in Aberdeenshire.

 The live broadcasts and filming of I'm a Celebrity...Get Me Out of Here! on 26, 27 and 28 November at Gwrych Castle in Wales were affected as a result of the storm.

-Storm Barra
+Storm Barra (Harry)

-Storm Barra was named by the Met Éireann and the Met Office on 5 December 2021.
+Storm Barra was named by the Met Éireann and the Met Office on 5 December 2021 and was named Harry by the Free University of Berlin.
 Met Éireann confirmed the storm was named after the BBC Northern Ireland weatherman Barra Best.
 The storm brought strong winds and rain across much of Ireland and the UK on 6 and 7 December, with the rain turning to snow across northern England and Scotland.
 Winds were recorded up to 97 mph of the coast of southern Ireland.